Deadline: 28 January 2022

 STEP 2: Apply for the scholarship

 You must apply for this scholarship via the online Felix Non-Indian Scholarship application form.
-Please submit no later than 15:00 (UK local time) on 29 January 2021.
+Please submit no later than 15:00 (GMT) on 28 January 2022.

 About the donor